Mandatory Source and University Exclusive Contracts

 VCE shall be afforded up to 48 hours to respond to a request for a release of furniture less than $50,000.
 Contact Procurement Services for assistance if a release has not been received within this time frame.

-University Exclusive and Preferred Contracts:
+University Exclusive Contracts

 - Food Services: The University’s contracted Food Services provider shall maintain exclusivity with the following exceptions: